 Ph.D. in School Psychology

-The aim of the doctoral program is to develop health service providers in the specialty of school psychology who are able to apply psychological and educational principles to improve the psychosocial environments of children (ages birth-21) and their families.
+The aim of the doctoral program is to develop health service providers in the specialty of school psychology who are able to apply, through careers in research and practice, psychological and educational principles to improve the psychosocial environments of children (ages birth-21) and their families.

 Students admitted to the Ph.D. program complete a master’s in Foundations of Professional Psychology en route to the Ph.D.